Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Preliminaries

 \subsection{Encoding and Packing}

 Each ciphertext polynomial in the CKKS scheme has thousands of coefficients.
 It is unrealistic to encrypt each data into a separate ciphertext.
 Instead, multiple data can be encoded and packed into the same ciphertext, so that a single ciphertext operation corresponds to computations on multiple plaintext data.
-However, existing schemes need to add up different slots in the same ciphertext in order to carry out \eqref{eq:siso_conv_formula} and \eqref{eq:batch_conv_formula} or extracting entries from different ciphertexts into the same ciphertext.
-These require ciphertext rotations or similar computations.
-They are much more complicated than ciphertext multiplications and contribute to the majority of HE CNN evaluation latency.
+However, existing schemes need to add up different slots in the same ciphertext in order to carry out \eqref{eq:siso_conv_formula} and \eqref{eq:batch_conv_formula} or extracting entries from multiple ciphertexts into a single ciphertext.
+These processes require ciphertext rotations or similar operations, which are much more complicated than ciphertext multiplications and contribute to the majority of HE CNN evaluation latency.

-The design of Gazelle \parencite{Gazelle} proposed the vectorized encoding method, which is also utilized in \parencite{CHET, EVA, EVAimproved}.
+The design of Gazelle \parencite{Gazelle} introduced the vectorized encoding method, which is also utilized in \parencite{CHET, EVA, EVAimproved}.
 Fig. \ref{fig:vec_encoding} illustrates an example Conv layer with $c_i=2$, $w_i=h_i=3$, $f_w=2$, $f_h=1$, stride one, and valid padding for the output channel $n$.
-The coefficients of the two filters in plaintext are repeated according to the convolution pattern with stride one and mapped to different polynomials.
+The plaintext coefficients of the two filters are expanded according to the convolution pattern with stride one and mapped onto different polynomials.
 The data of two input channels are mapped to the same ciphertext.
 They are rotated and multiplied with the filter polynomials to compute \eqref{eq:siso_conv_formula}.
 As shown in the last row of this figure, the results of two different input channels are located in the same ciphertext.
 It needs to be rotated by $w_ih_i$ slots and added to itself to carry out \eqref{eq:batch_conv_formula}.